unity/ParseAlternatives/CONTRIBUTING.md

 - New categories, or improvements to the existing categorization are welcome.
 - Keep descriptions short and simple, but descriptive.
 - Check your spelling and grammar.
+- Real-time providers should be marked with :zap: icon.

 Thank you for your suggestions!